Energinet-DataHub/ARCHIVED-geh-charges/source/messaging/MessageTransport.md

 }
 ```

-When this is compiled to C# it will produce three classes: Envelope, MoveIn, and MoveOut.
+When this is compiled to C# it will produce three classes: `Envelope`, `MoveIn`, and `MoveOut`.
 The host needs to be configured to understand these classes so that it can deserialize them correctly.

 #### Receiving data